kevin-fagan/go-links/README.md

 ## Roadmap

 This project is still in early development and is missing some basic features such as proper error handling and logging.
-Planned features include:
+Additional planned features include:

-- 🏷️ (In Progress) Tagging system
+- 🏷️ Tagging system
-- 📤 (In Progress) Ability to export your data
+- 📤 Ability to export your data
 - 🔐 Authentication / Permissions
+- 🎨 UI Update using Tailwind CSS